MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module5_3-improve-code-security-github-copilot-chat.md

 ---
+demo:
-title: Exercise - Improve code security by using GitHub Copilot Chat
+    title: 'Demo: Improve code security by using GitHub Copilot Chat'
-durationInMinutes: 15
+    module: 'Module 5: Implement code improvements using GitHub Copilot tools'
 ---

+# Demo: Improve code security by using GitHub Copilot Chat

+## Instructions

+The demo activities are designed for an environment that includes the following resources:

+- Visual Studio Code.
+- The C# Dev Kit extension for Visual Studio Code.
+- The GitHub Copilot and GitHub Copilot Chat extensions for Visual Studio Code.
+A GitHub account with an active subscription for GitHub Copilot is required.
+- Sample code projects created using C#.

+**NOTE**: We recommend that instructors consider using their own GitHub account and GitHub Copilot subscription for the demos.
+This will enable you to control and customize your dev environment.
+It will also make it easier to adjust the demos to fit the needs of your classrooms.

+**IMPORTANT**: If you choose to run the demos in the hosted lab environment rather than your instructor PC, you can unzip the sample apps in the hosted environment.
+You will need to configure the GitHub Copilot extensions in the hosted environment before you can run the demos.
+You may find that the hosted environment is slower than your local environment, so you may need to adjust the pace of the demos accordingly.

+### Introduce the demo

 Code security refers to the measures taken to protect software from unauthorized access, data breaches, and other security threats.
 Code security is an essential aspect of software development that involves protecting applications and systems from security threats.
 Improving your code security can help you to protect your applications and systems from security threats.

 > [!IMPORTANT]
-> This training isn't about best practices for developing secure code.
+> Explain to the students that this demo isn't about best practices for developing secure code.
 Instead, it focuses on how to use GitHub Copilot Chat to generate suggestions for improving code security in a sample application.
 The suggestions do not represent best practices or comprehensive solutions for developing secure code.
 Developers should use their judgment and expertise to evaluate and implement the suggestions provided by GitHub Copilot Chat.
 Implementing suggestions proposed by GitHub Copilot does not replace the need for thorough code reviews and testing.

-## Code security
+#### Code security

 Ensuring code security is everyone's responsibility, not just the developer.
 However, developers play a crucial role by ensuring that the code they write follows secure coding practices.
 Secure coding practices help to ensure that software vulnerabilities can't be exploited by attackers.
 By following secure coding practices, developers can help protect the software from security threats and ensure that it is secure and reliable.

 The following sections provide an overview of code security processes that you may want to consider.

-### Evaluate code security using a comprehensive approach
+##### Evaluate code security using a comprehensive approach

 When evaluating code security, it’s important to consider a comprehensive approach that encompasses various aspects of the software development lifecycle.
 Here are some key considerations: